kaakaww/workshop-graphql-testing/README.md

 ## Prerequisites

-To get the most out of this workshop, make sure you have the following prerequisites before getting started.
+To get the most out of this workshop, make sure you have the following prerequisites.

 * Discord - Find us in **#oct11-gql-security-testing** under the 🧩RADV FREE WORKSHOPS category
 * Docker -- [Get](https://docs.docker.com/get-docker) the latest version